Texas State University: History

-The Southwest Texas State Normal School was proposed in a March 3, 1899, bill by state representative Fred Cocke.
+Texas State University was first proposed in a March 3, 1899 bill by state representative Fred Cocke with the name of Southwest Texas State Normal School.
 Cocke represented the citizens of Hays and surrounding counties where the school was to be located.
-While there was opposition to the bill, with the support of State Senator J.B.
+While there was opposition to the bill, with the support of state senator J.B.
 Dibrell, it was finally passed and signed into law on May 10, 1899, by Governor Joseph D. Sayers.
-The school's purpose was to provide manual training and teach domestic sciences and agriculture.
+The school's purpose was to train the future teachers of Texas.
 Any students earning a diploma and teaching certificate from the school would be authorized to teach in the state's public schools.
 In October 1899, the San Marcos City Council voted to donate 11 acre of land at what was known as Chautauqua Hill for the school to be built on.
 It was not until 1901 that the Texas legislature accepted this donation and approved $25,000 to be used for construction of buildings on the site.
 The building now known as Old Main was completed and the school opened its doors to its first enrollment of 303 students in September 1903.

 In 1912, the San Marcos School Board began a partnership with the school to allow Southwest Texas State Normal School students to instruct local school children as part of their training to become teachers.
 The San Marcos East End Ward School, comprising the first eight grades of the school district, was moved onto the Southwest Texas State campus in 1917.
 In 1935, a formal contract between Southwest Texas State Teachers College, as it was known then, and the San Marcos school district for the "Public Schools [to become] the laboratory school for said Teachers College."
 The school would be under the control and supervision of the city of San Marcos but Southwest Texas State was responsible for providing and maintaining buildings and equipment for the city's elementary and junior high schools.